ojarsbuddy/evergladesbridge/README.md

 # evergladesbridge

-Changes to this repository trigger a new build that AWS Amplify picks up for deployment.
+Changes to this repository trigger a new build that AWS Amplify picks up for deployment at `evergladesbridge.club`.